techlahoma/broadcasting/TwitchHighlighting/Twitch Highlight.md

 For the Description, see if one is provided by the speaker in the [Speaker Form Responses](https://docs.google.com/spreadsheets/d/10d-1TowAgA2WIqUawxwet9GRmhd2XI8zKxREzxqOuyY/).
 If so, it's just a copy + paste, and you know it's correct.
 This is the preferred way to go.
 Include the `Summary/Abstract/Outline`, `Speaker's Bio`, and `Links to Share`.

 Otherwise, try to find the event on Meetup.com and use any details provided there.
+The meetup link should be in the [streaming schedule](https://docs.google.com/spreadsheets/d/1Ga72YMOD5V038D_4GFYggbuVF-JDu3rOPxHHPaNHu-E/edit#gid=537074142)

 ![image](https://user-images.githubusercontent.com/954596/32418141-e38ceb7e-c229-11e7-8aee-db87bc569737.png)